ClosingClarity

 What the consumer experiences, when this structure is in place, is a closing that looks like a normal closing.
 There is an attorney.
 The attorney walks them through documents.
 The attorney is, in fact, a licensed lawyer in good standing.
 What is missing — and what the consumer almost universally fails to understand is missing — is a fiduciary duty running from that attorney to the buyer.
 The attorney's loyalty, in many of these arrangements, runs to the title insurer.
 The buyer is not a client.
 The buyer is a counterparty.

 The structural distinction is one the consumer protection apparatus has never quite been able to communicate.
-In a recent interview with Wallace Hardy of Closing Clarity13, Jim Vanderpool — a real estate attorney who has handled more than 15,000 closings over a 25-year career and serves clients throughout Middle Tennessee — put the point bluntly.
+In a recent interview with Wallace Hardy of Closing Clarity[13], Jim Vanderpool, a real estate attorney who has handled more than 15,000 closings over a 25-year career, serves clients throughout Middle Tennessee, and consults with buyers and sellers across the United States, put the point bluntly.
 They don't even know that the attorney sitting at the closing table probably doesn't represent them, Vanderpool told Hardy.
 They just trust.
-And in today's world, unverified trust is almost always misplaced — and expensive.
+And in today's world, unverified trust is almost always misplaced, and expensive.

 The disclosure model also points to a structural distinction that the rest of this article has been circling without naming.
-A title company in nearly every state can lawfully enter affiliated business arrangements with realtors and lenders, can pay marketing services fees, and can sell ownership interests to referrers — all of it within the safe harbors RESPA's 1983 amendment created.
+A title company in nearly every state can lawfully enter affiliated business arrangements with realtors and lenders, can pay marketing services fees, and can sell ownership interests to referrers, all of it within the safe harbors RESPA's 1983 amendment created.
 A law firm cannot.
-The American Bar Association's Model Rule of Professional Conduct 5.4(a) — adopted in some form in every U.S. jurisdiction except the District of Columbia, and codified in Tennessee as part of Tennessee Supreme Court Rule 8 — prohibits a lawyer or law firm from sharing legal fees with any nonlawyer.14 The exceptions are narrow and technical: payments to the estate of a deceased lawyer, employee retirement plans, court-awarded fees shared with nonprofits.
-None of them authorize the kinds of arrangements that have organized the rest of the closing-services industry.
-The 1983 RESPA safe harbor that permits the title-and-mortgage-broker industry to compensate referrers as ownership distributions does not exist for law firms.
+The American Bar Association's Model Rule of Professional Conduct 5.4(a), adopted in some form in every U.S. jurisdiction except the District of Columbia, and codified in Tennessee as part of Tennessee Supreme Court Rule 8, prohibits a lawyer or law firm from sharing legal fees with any nonlawyer.[14]
+The narrow exceptions, payments to the estate of a deceased lawyer, employee retirement plans, court-awarded fees shared with nonprofits, do not authorize the kinds of arrangements that have organized the rest of the closing-services industry.
+The 1983 RESPA safe harbor does not exist for law firms.
 The bar rules categorically forbid it.

 I don't want them anyway, Vanderpool told Hardy of ABAs and marketing services agreements.
 The whole point of being the client's attorney is that they are the most important person in the closing room.
 But I also couldn't have them if I wanted to.
 The bar rules don't allow it.